sdegongzuo/BeeCount/README_EN.md

 **Q: Can I use it normally without configuring cloud services?**
 A: Absolutely!
 The app uses local storage by default, and all features work normally.
 You can still export CSV backups at any time.

-**Q: Should I choose Supabase or WebDAV?**
+**Q: Should I choose iCloud, Supabase or WebDAV?**
 A:

+- If you're an iOS user and only sync between Apple devices, we recommend **iCloud** (zero config, native integration)
+- If you need cross-platform sync (iOS + Android), we recommend **Supabase** (free, stable, easy to configure)
-- If you have a NAS device or private cloud, we recommend WebDAV (fully localized data)
+- If you have a NAS device or private cloud, we recommend **WebDAV** (fully localized data)
-- If you don't have a NAS, we recommend Supabase (free, stable, easy to configure)
-- Both support complete sync functionality, choose based on your needs
+- All three support complete sync functionality, choose based on your needs

 **Q: Why can't I upload after configuring WebDAV?**
 A: